subquery/community/customer_announcements/20210825-SORA-Integrates-SubQuery-to-Provide-Data-to-the-SORA-Network.md

 ![sora-explorer.jpg](https://miro.medium.com/max/1400/1*vjdjmmffvJ7zfOQyxo0ZAA.jpeg)

-In the example below, we’re using SubQuery to pull the total amount of XOR that is held in each liquidity pool (filtered to show only the first 2 pools).
+In this example, we’re using SubQuery to pull the total amount of XOR that is held in each liquidity pool (filtered to show only the first 2 pools).
 This example also shows the current APY associated to each liquidity pool (filtered to show only the first 2 pools).

 ![sora-playground.jpg](https://miro.medium.com/max/1400/1*oTh-ajGfG1oEhYdvqo12tQ.jpeg)